RickCarlino/smarf_doc/README.md

 # Limitations

- * **Current focus is MiniTest**.
-Probably will work with Rspec too, but that's not our focus right now.
  * **Probably not thread safe**.
 Thread safety isn't a focus for this project right now.
 Pull requests welcome :-).